Girl

 The treatment and status of girls in any society is usually closely related to the status of women in that culture.
-In cultures where women have a low societal position, girls may be unwanted by their parents, and the state may invest less in services for girls.
-Girls' upbringing ranges from being relatively the same as that of boys to complete sex segregation and completely different gender roles.
+In cultures where women have or had a low social position, girls may be unwanted by their parents, and society may invest less in girls.
+The difference in girls' and boys' upbringing ranges from slight to completely different.
+Mixing of the sexes may vary by age, and from totally mixed to total sex segregation.